OliveiraGustavo01/OliveiraGustavo01/README.md

 ## Hi there 👋

 I'm a passionate Senior DevOps Engineer with a deep knowledge of AWS, Kubernetes, and Terraform.
 With over 4 AWS certifications (including the 2 Professional levels), I’m always aiming to stay ahead of the curve in the ever-evolving world of cloud infrastructure and automation.
-Actually, I'm a DevOps Tech Lead, guiding and mentoring a talented team of DevOps engineers to deliver scalable and efficient solutions.
-I have extensive experience in implementing and managing cloud architectures in both large financial institutions and e-commerce platforms in Brazil.
+Currently, I'm a DevOps Tech Lead, guiding and mentoring a talented team of DevOps engineers to deliver scalable and efficient solutions.

 📚 Certifications:
 AWS Certified Solutions Architect - Professional,